Post-Baccalaureate Nursing Track

 Theory courses are completed online.
 Students attend lab intensive on the St. Cloud campus twice a semester.
 Clinicals are also scheduled in an intensive format with our clinical partners.

 Students work with nursing faculty and expert nurse preceptors in both urban and rural healthcare facilities.
 The Director of Educational Experiences works with students in an effort to obtain clinical sites within a reasonable distance.
 However, in some instances, students may need to travel to a clinical site.
 Students are responsible for all expenses incurred (i.e. mileage, lodging, etc.).

 The Undergraduate Nursing Student handbook, CSS Student handbook, and the course syllabi detail specific policies for academic success and code of conduct which must be followed to progress successfully in the undergraduate nursing programs.

 Prerequisites for these programs include:

 Baccalaureate or higher degree attained, chemistry 4 credits, anatomy and physiology 6-8 credits, microbiology 3-4 credits, developmental psychology 3-4 credits, statistics 3-4 credits, nutrition 2-4 credits, pathophysiology 3-4 credits.
 All prerequisite courses, except for pathophysiology, can be taken at a community college.
 Pathophysiology must be taken at an upper level institution (300 - 400 level course).
 Pre-requisite coursework must be completed before beginning nursing coursework with a grade of C or higher.
 CLEP credits will be accepted.
-A CNA course followed by state registration as a CNA and current certification in CPR must be completed before entry into the Post-Baccalaureate Nursing Track.
+A CNA course and/or state registration as a CNA and current certification in CPR must be completed before entry into the Post-Baccalaureate Nursing Track.
 Upon acceptance, students must show evidence of meeting all immunization requirements as well as complete and pass required background studies.

-Chair, Department of Undergraduate Nursing
+Interim Chair, Department of Undergraduate Nursing